getify/Functional-Light-JS/ch5.md

 These strategies are in no way fool-proof; the safest protection against side causes/effects is to not do them.
 But if you're trying to improve the readability and confidence level of your program, reducing the side causes/effects wherever possible is a huge step forward.

 Essentially, we're not really eliminating side causes/effects, but rather containing and limiting them, so that more of our code is verifiable and reliable.
-If we later run into program bugs, we know it's most likely that the parts of our code still using side causes/effects hold the culprits.
+If we later run into program bugs, we know that the parts of our code still using side causes/effects are the most likely culprits.

 ## Summary